Reselim/Flipper/docs/index.md

     This page is under construction.

 !!! note "Further reading"
-    This page is current used to showcase call-outs.
+    This page is currently used to showcase call-outs.

 !!! help "What's a call-out?"
     Call-outs are these boxes that you are reading.